Haverhill Echo archive photo explained

-After this photo was published as part of the Echoes of the Past feature on July 6, Simon Polley got in touch to explain why he was pictured in the paper.
+After this photo was featured in the Echoes of the Past on July 20, Donna Bush got in touch to explain why it was taken.

-A story was run in the Echo on May 28, 1998 about Simon’s achievements in motorbike racing.
+The picture shows Donna’s parents, Ralph and Daphne Lamb, on their final night at the Black Horse pub in Haverhill, which they ran for almost 25 years before retiring in either 1998 or 99

-He was then a four-time winner of the Formula 250 LC competition and had moved up to Formula 600.
+They are surrounded, said Donna, by family and friends who came to know them through the pub.

 Almost Done!